 Before you enter a shipping contract, read up on Incoterms® so you know what the seller is responsible for.
 This will ensure there are no surprises.

-If you want to eliminate some risk involved in product sourcing, ask us if we are already dealing with your ideal manufacturer by calling Vara Allied on (08) 6115 0118 or contact us online.
+If you want to eliminate some of the risk involved when it comes to sourcing products from China, ask us if we are already dealing with your ideal manufacturer by calling Vara Allied on (08) 6115 0118 or contact us online.